Rep. Buck wants Twitter's Jack Dorsey to testify about 'censorship of conservatives' and 'cozy' relationship with China

 Fox News spoke with Buck and asked if there were any plans to subpoena Dorsey, based on the fact that he was not present during a House subcommittee hearing with America's big tech CEOs last month.

 "Twitter was notably absent from the big tech hearing last month," Buck told Fox News.
-"It's time we hear from Jack Dorsey on Twitter's blatant censorship of conservative voices and willingness to protect the Chinese Communist Party's outright lies and the spread of coronavirus."
+"It's time we hear from Jack Dorsey on Twitter's blatant censorship of conservative voices and willingness to protect the Chinese Communist Party's outright lies about the spread of the coronavirus."

 Google's Sundar Pichai, Amazon's Jeff Bezos, Apple's Tim Cook and Facebook's Mark Zuckerberg had all been present to give testimony on Capitol Hill.
 In 2018, Dorsey said his company does not "shadowban" users based on their political beliefs in testimony before the House Committee on Energy and Commerce.